 - After lunch walk around or do some stand-up work as this will help with digestion.

 This will reduce your sitting throughout the day.
 Remember that changing posture is good for your back and neck, but don’t take it to the other extreme and stop sitting.
 It’s all about mixing it up.
 Sitting, standing, and moving around throughout the day is the best way to keep your spine/body-safe, and in optimal health at work and home.

 Lower Back Pain after sitting? | El Paso, Tx (2020)

 This may sound melodramatic, but it’s true.
 As we talked about above, sitting for prolonged periods of time puts you at greater risk of diseases that may end up killing you.
 A study published in the Archives of Internal Medicine, “found people who sat for over 11 hours a day had a 40% greater risk of dying within three years from any cause than people who sat less than 4 hours a day.”

-The information herein on "The Disease of Sitting and The Impact on Your Spine El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "The Disease of Sitting and The Impact on Your Spine El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*